brikc/GettingDataCourseProject/README.md

 ### Last Step: write out the new dataset to a TXT file

 - This is done with a write.table comment that outputs the file without row names, as required by the assignment

+### Code Comments

+The run_analysis.R script contains detailed comments matching the general description above, so the user can see the actual code that performs all the above mentioned steps.